Software Alternatives, Accelerators & Startups

 Social recommendations and mentions

-Based on our record, ControlD should be more popular than WARP by Cloudflare.
-It has been mentiond 93 times since March 2021.
+ControlD might be a bit more popular than WARP by Cloudflare.
+We know about 94 links to it since March 2021 and only 63 links to WARP by Cloudflare.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

 • Ask HN: Which tools are the best for internet safety for kids?